raneio/reflex/README.md

 # REFLEX

 Reflex adds reactivity to build-in HTML elements.
-It works like [Vue](https://vuejs.org) and [React](https://reactjs.org/), but the Reflex filesize is only **1 kilobyte** (min+gzip).
+It works like [Vue](https://vuejs.org) and [React](https://reactjs.org/), but the Reflex filesize is less than **2 kilobyte** (min+gzip).
 Reflex is based on web components – more precisely customized built-in elements.

 **DEMO: https://codepen.io/raneio/full/bGVbrLw**

+**Why Reflex?**

+- Light, fast and simple
+- Minimalistic API
+- Global state *(get and set data easily at the site wide)*
+- No CLI
+- No compailer
+- No virtual DOM
+- No non standard components *(use [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components))*

 ---